 The Government of Canada has developed a COVID-19 guide customized for Temporary Foreign Workers under the Temporary Foreign Worker (TFW) Program.COVID-19: A Guide for Temporary Foreign Workers in Canada includes information related to quarantine period, rights and responsibilities, and much more.
 The guide can be accessed here in English, French, Spanish.

-Safely Putting on and Taking off a Mask Fact Sheets in multiple languages, Staying Safe During COVID-19 Multilingual Videos, Multilingual Mental Health Videos are available on the Ottawa Public Health website.
+Safely Putting on and Taking off a Mask Fact Sheets in multiple languages, Staying Safe During COVID-19 Multilingual Videos, and Multilingual Mental Health Videos are available on the Ottawa Public Health website.

 allowing mortgage payment deferrals

-Ministry of Education Support for Families
+Ministry of Education Support for Learners

 Ontario Disability Support Program